monikastrah/431-2020/classes/class07/README.md

 ## The Projects

-- A draft of [Project A instructions](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/projectA.md) is now available, but an expanded version will be available by class time.
+- A draft of [Project A instructions](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/projectA.md) is now available, but an expanded version will be available later tonight.
 - I've also added some [information regarding what will make an acceptable Project B data set](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/projectB.md) in response to popular demand, but I don't plan to say any more before Project A is finished.

 ## What Should I Be Working On? ([calendar](https://thomaselove.github.io/431/calendar.html) has all deadlines.)